Essential First Aid Kit For Toothache: Must-Have Items

 What should I do if my toothache persists despite home treatment?

-If your toothache persists despite home treatment, it’s critical to consult your family doctor or dentist immediately.
+If your toothache persists despite home treatment, or if you experience fever, difficulty swallowing, or severe facial swelling, it’s critical to consult a dentist or seek urgent dental care immediately [2].

 References